 Whether it be cats, dogs, fish, small animals or birds, companion animals play a huge role in the lives of Canadians.
 As such, CFHS is dedicated to developing projects, programs and research focused on companion animals and their welfare.

 The Canadian Federation of Humane Societies conducts vital companion animal research, publishing multiple reports on various issues affecting companion animals.

-Most recently in 2016, CFHS released Humane Societies and SPCAs in Canada, the first ever comprehensive analysis of Canada’s sector of humane societies and SPCAs using data from a cross-Canada survey and the Canada Revenue Agency’s Registered Charity Information Returns looking at the sector’s contributions to Canadian society, the volunteer and financial support it receives and some of the challenges it faces.
+In 2016, CFHS released Humane Societies and SPCAs in Canada, the first-ever comprehensive analysis of Canada’s sector of humane societies and SPCAs using data from a cross-Canada survey and the Canada Revenue Agency’s Registered Charity Information Returns to look at the sector’s contributions to Canadian society, the volunteer and financial support it receives and some of the challenges it faces.
 Read more about the Humane Societies and SPCAs in Canada: A Comprehensive Look at the Sector here.

 In 2012, CFHS' Cat Overpopulation Task Force prepared Cats in Canada, a comprehensive, multi-stakeholder report that includes practical, hands-on tools for animal welfare organizations across the country to use as they struggle to address the homeless cat issue at the local level.
 Read more about the Cats in Canada report here.

 The Canadian Federation of Humane Societies partnered with UC Davis Koret Shelter Medicine Program to bring Capacity for Care (C4C) to 6 pilot shelters between 2013 and 2016.
 C4C is an operations and management model that helps shelters better meet the needs of the animals in their facility.